 Kinney Prescription Delivery: Every Friday, the Kinney Drugs pharmacy in Moravia delivers prescriptions to the Community Medical Center.
 In order to fill a prescription, you or your physician must send the prescription to that Kinney Drugs location.
 (To do so, you must call them directly; see contact info below).
 If there is a cost associated with the prescription, payment must be received at the Community Medical Center by the time the prescription is delivered; otherwise, your prescription will not be fulfilled.

 Health care at the Community Medical Center is covered by student/family health insurance plans, with the College paying any outstanding co-pays or deductibles to ensure students receive care at no additional cost.
 However, the College does not cover co-pays or deductibles for outside laboratory tests, X-rays, consultations or surgery.
 Please consult with staff at the Community Medical Center regarding covered services.

 Professional counseling services are available at the Community Medical Center.
 Students may see a counselor every other week for up to eight visits per semester (16 per year), unless additional sessions are recommended by the therapist.
-Student health insurance plans are not used for counseling services; the College pays for counseling sessions provided at the Community Medical Center.
+Counseling at the Community Medical Center is covered by student/family health insurance plans, with Wells College paying any co-pays or deductibles.
 When a student requires extended psychiatric care (beyond 16 visits annually), the student and his/her parent and/or guardian are responsible for making appropriate arrangements.